lidofinance/lido-improvement-proposals/LIPS/lip-37.md

     ///         Reverts if the contract is already terminated. function terminate() external;

+    /// @notice Recover ETH that is not attributable to an in-flight execute()
+    ///         call — e.g. force-sent (selfdestruct), residual, or a stray
+    ///         transfer. execute() refunds only the current call's change, so
+    ///         this stray ETH is never forwarded automatically; withdrawing it
+    ///         requires an explicit owner call, which may send it to any
+    ///         recipient.
+Only callable by owner; remains callable after
+    ///         termination so stranded ETH can still be rescued.
+Emits
+    ///         ETHRecovered.
+    /// @param to Recipient of the recovered ETH. function recoverETH(address to) external;

     // --- Push integration ---

     /// @notice Execute an arbitrary non-delegate call on behalf of this contract.